Hidden-Histories/Public-Resources/documentation/UpdatePorPOIseREF.md

 * **Followed by**: If one or more comma separated animation names are given in this field, the animations mentioned are started once this animation ends.
    * **Animation names are global for all POIs of a layer.** So the end of an animation of one POI can start an animation of the same POI or of another POI in the layer!
    * **Sound:** If an animation is started and the Unity Prefab of the POI contains an AudioSource component, the audio file is played.
+   * If the value in this field is of the form **openUrl:https://www.mywebsite.com/** that website will be opened in a new, separate web browser after the preceding animation ends.
+Note that the web browser will cover the AR app, which will continue running in the background.
+Close the web browser or bring the AR app to the foreground to continue looking at AR.

 * **Save** button: Saves any changes you made to the POI properties.
 NOTE: to see the changes in your layer, you MUST close the ARpoise app and restart it!